play icon for videos

 What is a logic model?

-A logic model is a one-page visual framework that maps how a program converts resources into change — Inputs, Activities, Outputs, Outcomes, and Impact, with causal arrows left to right.
+A logic model is a one-page visual that maps how a program turns resources into change — Inputs, Activities, Outputs, Outcomes, and Impact, with causal arrows running left to right.
 It serves program design, funder communication, and the blueprint for what data to collect.
-It becomes a measurement tool only when each column is attached to a matching data instrument.
+It becomes a measurement tool only when each column is attached to a matching instrument.

 What are the 5 components of a logic model?

-Inputs (resources the program requires), Activities (what the program does), Outputs (countable results), Outcomes (changes in knowledge, behavior, or condition), and Impact (the long-term change the program contributes to).
+Inputs, Activities, Outputs, Outcomes, and Impact.
+Inputs are the resources the program uses; activities are what it does; outputs are the countable results; outcomes are changes in knowledge, behavior, or condition; impact is the long-term change it contributes to.
 Some templates compress these to four by merging short- and long-term outcomes.

 What are the 4 components of a logic model?

-Is there a logic model template in Word?
+Is there a free logic model template in Word?

 How do I create a logic model?

 Work backward: name the impact, then the outcomes you can realistically detect, the outputs that signal them, the activities that produce them, and the inputs they require.
 Write one measurable change per outcome, keep claims within your span of control, and attach an indicator to every outcome before finalizing.
-The AI builder above produces a first draft in under a minute.
+Prompt 01 above runs this sequence in one pass.

 What is a sample logic model?

-A sample logic model for a workforce program lists staff and curriculum as inputs, cohort training and job coaching as activities, sessions completed as outputs, improved interview confidence as a short-term outcome, and employment at 90 days as impact.
-This page includes six worked examples across workforce, youth, health, food security, education, and reentry — each with a matching data field for every column.
+A sample logic model for a workforce program lists staff and curriculum as inputs, cohort training as activities, sessions completed as outputs, improved interview confidence as a short-term outcome, and employment at 90 days as impact.
+This page includes six worked examples — workforce, youth, health, food security, employee upskilling, and student success — each with a matching data field for every column.

 What is the difference between a logic model and a theory of change?